 What do you class as proof of PPI?

 Loan documents showing PPI was added to your agreement, credit card or bank statements showing payments taken for PPI premiums each month.
 You could also have a final statement letter from your lender showing PPI details.

-Lenders may destroy relevant information relating to your claim after six years, which we may need to ask you for.
+In many instances, lenders may destroy relevant information relating to your claim after six years of the account being inactive, which we may need to ask you for.
 Additionally, lenders can request further information from you, via us, to assist them in reaching a final decision on your case.